suppergerrie2/ModJam5/README.md

 ### Want to help develop the mod?
 1. Make sure you have git installed.
 [Github help page](https://help.github.com/articles/set-up-git/)
-2. Clone this repository: `git clone https://github.com/suppergerrie2/ModJam5.git`
+2. Fork this repository by clicking fork in the top right.
+[Github help page](https://guides.github.com/activities/forking/)

 If you just want to translate or don't need to launch the game you can start editing now!
 Else follow the instructions to setup a forge environment.